Rejuvenate or be relegated? Team performance and the new manager. Lessons from football.

 Value the contribution of each team member

-Players are valued by their individual skills as well as their ability to work for the team.
+Players have a ‘clean slate’ with a new manager and are valued by their individual skills as well as their ability to work for the team.
 Each player in your team must understand their strengths, preferences and behaviours, and feel a unique part of an intricate mechanism.
 Educate the team to be more self-aware and importantly, aware of others.
 There has to be mutual respect and trust for teamwork to flourish.
 Ensure your players understand their role in the team, what is expected of them and how that fits into the overall team’s pattern of play.

 Football managers stand on the pitch with their teams because they are a part of it.
-In business, the manager doesn’t stand alone in the company.
+In business, the manager doesn’t stand alone in the organisation.
 He or she is supported by a team, but he or she is not above it.
 So, the manager too needs to be aware of the impact they make as their mood and behaviours will be quickly picked upon by the team and be a major influence on their mood and behaviours.
+Emotions are contagious.

 So, what does a top performing team look like within your organisation?
 How can leaders rejuvenate and foster team spirit and engagement in a team?